 Tracey Gaffney is the STEM Program Manager for the Governor’s Office of Science, Innovation and Technology.
 In this role, she works with teachers and administrators to implement best practices in STEM classroom instruction as well as with schools seeking to receive the Governor’s STEM School designation.
 She also manages OSIT’s grants and funding opportunities.
 Tracey previously worked as an elementary teacher and as a STEM Instructional Specialist with a focus on Project-Based Learning.
 She holds a Master of Education in Elementary Education and a Master of Science in STEM Education, the latter of which she earned as part of the Lemelson Cohort IV at the University of Nevada, Reno.
 Through all of her work with Nevada’s teachers and students, she is driven by her passion to increase access to STEM for all of Nevada’s students.
 Tracey lives in the Tahoe area and in her down time, she enjoys exploring what the Sierra has to offer!

 Debra joined the office as the Administrative Assistant after moving to Reno from Henderson, Nevada where she worked as an Executive Assistant for an engineering firm for the last 14 years.
 Previous to that Ms. Petrelli was a legal secretary in Reno and served as a Committee Secretary for Senate Finance during the 2001 Nevada Legislative Session.
-Prior to that she lived and worked in Ely, Nevada as an Executive Secretary for the Seventh Judicial District Court and Child Support Coordinator for the District Attorney’s Office.
+Prior to that she lived in Ely, Nevada for about 11 years.
+In Ely she was the Executive Secretary for the Seventh Judicial District Court, Department 2 after serving several years as Child Support Coordinator for the White Pine County District Attorney’s Office.